littlebizzy/force-https/readme.md

 ### Support Issues

-We welcome experienced developers to submit Pull Requests to the Master branch, although opening a new Issue (instead) is usually more helpful so that various users can discuss the topic.
+We welcome experienced developers to submit Pull Requests to the Master branch, although opening a new Issue (instead) is usually more helpful so that users can discuss the topic.
 Please become a [**LittleBizzy.com Member**](https://www.littlebizzy.com/members) if your company requires official support, and keep in mind that GitHub is for code development and not customer service.